 Before beginning his orchestral life with the Hallé, George spent a brief period with the Canadian Kilties Band, a Scottish-Canadian group ('Canada's Greatest Concert Band') whom he may have met during their tour of the UK in 1904.
 George toured with the band: immigration documents from Ellis Island, completed at the time of the LSO's 1912 tour and which had to list previous visits, suggest that this was around 1906, aged about 20.

-George married Madeline May Wright in Kings Norton in 1909 (although Sam's grandfather, George's son) reported that George's parents disapproved of the marriage).
+George married Madeline May Wright in Kings Norton in 1909 (although Sam's grandfather, George's son John, reported that George's parents disapproved of the marriage).
 Shortly afterwards George and Madeline moved to Manchester as George had been invited to join the Hallé Orchestra in the 1910/11 season.
 The couple lived in Whalley Range, a suburb of Manchester, but also had a home in Llandudno, where it seems that George would play for the Llandudno Pier Orchestra during the summer break from the Hallé.
 George and Madeline's son John Leslie Bennett was born in Manchester in 1914.

 George remained a member of the Hallé throughout the remainder of his life.
 Unfortunately the circumstances under which he was asked to join the LSO for their 1912 tour are unrecorded, although the conductor Hans Richter, who invited George to join the Hallé, was Principal Conductor of both the LSO and the Hallé between 1904 and 1911, so may have introduced George to his London colleagues.
 Some newspaper cuttings in the family's possession show that the Llandudno Pier Orchestra was conducted by A W Payne – the LSO's first Leader from 1904 to 1912.
 The two men were undoubtedly friends.